juhaku/utoipa/README.md

 ## General Pitfalls

-#### Swagger UI returns 404 Not Found from build binary
+#### Swagger UI returns 404 NotFound from built binary

 This is highly probably due to `RustEmbed` not embedding the Swagger UI to the executable.
 This is natural since the `RustEmbed` library **does not** by default embed files on debug builds.
-To fix this you can do one of the following.
+To get around this you can do one of the following.

 1. Build your executable in `--release` mode
 2. or add `debug-embed` feature flag to your `Cargo.toml` for `utoipa-swagger-ui`.
-This will enable the debug emebed feature flag for
+This will enable the `debug-emebed` feature flag for
    `RustEmbed` as well.
 Read more about this [here](https://github.com/juhaku/utoipa/issues/527#issuecomment-1474219098) and [here](https://github.com/juhaku/utoipa/issues/268).

 Find `utoipa-swagger-ui` [feature flags here](https://github.com/juhaku/utoipa/tree/master/utoipa-swagger-ui#crate-features).